designdream/agri-defender-hackathon/README.md

 http://localhost:9000/src/dashboard/3d_visualization/index.html
 ```

-### Navigation
+### System Operation

-1. Use the View Mode controls to switch between Overhead, First Person, and Drone views
+1. Use the View Mode controls to switch between Tactical Overview, Field Inspection, and Drone Monitoring views
-2. In First Person mode, use keyboard controls (WASD, Q/E, Space/Shift) to navigate
+2. For field navigation, the system supports the 8BitDo Micro gaming controller in keyboard mode
-3. Click on 3D threat bubbles to view detailed information about detected threats
+3. Select detected threats to access detailed pathogen information and treatment protocols
-4. Click on sensors to see their current readings and status
+4. Interact with sensors to view environmental parameters and system diagnostics

 ## Technologies Used